-The District reported an increase in net position of \$884,292 for the year ended September 30, 2013.
-Net operating revenues were slightly greater than the prior year, due to the impact on Airport activity the runway closure caused in the prior fiscal year.
-In the current fiscal year there was a 39% increase in the number of gallons of fuel sold and a 35% increase in the number of transient use fees charged.
-Hangar, warehouse and revenues other business leasing revenues increased slightly (less than 3%) as a result of consumer price index adjustments.
+The District reported an increase in net position of \$1,610,436 for the year ended September 30, 2014.
+Net operating revenues were slightly greater than the prior year, due to increased fuel sales.
+In the current fiscal year there was a 20% increase in the number of gallons of fuel sold.
+Hangar and revenues from other business leasing revenues increased slightly as a result of consumer price index adjustments, and warehouse rentals were down slightly with one vacancy.